canberra house.

 At the quiet edge of the house, where new construction meets old, the master bedroom is a serene retreat.
 A raked ceiling lifts the space, while natural light enhances its airy expanse.

-The wardrobe, clad in Laminex’s Otway Absolute Matte, feels both grounded and familiar—an earthy, inevitable choice for the man who will call this room his own.
-Thoughtfully designed, it anticipates both solitude and shared space, adapting with quiet ease.
+The wardrobe, clad in Laminex’s Victorian Ash in Absolute Grain, feels grounded and warm.
+Thoughtfully designed, its function anticipates both solitude and shared space, adapting with ease.

-Glancing out through glazed doors, the pool beckons with scatterings of native trees echoing the Otway Green and Vic Ash Trims.
+Glancing out through glazed doors, the pool beckons with scatterings of native trees echoing the Vic Ash details.

 ensuite.

 Designed for both practicality and comfort, the ensuite is a refined blend of materials and thoughtful details.
-A unique request—to “stick his head right under the tap”—led to a wide basin paired with a Roger Seller kitchen-style swivel tap (Winnings Appliances), merging convenience with sculptural elegance.
+A unique request—to “stick his head right under the tap”—led to a wide basin paired with a tower tap (both from Oliveri), merging convenience with sculptural elegance.

 A discreet ceiling fan ensures steam is efficiently managed, preserving the integrity of the finishes.
-‘Vintage Agate Finger Tiles’ from Rivoland create a visual connection to the ‘Otway’ wardrobe and tiled island bench beyond, while the ‘Alpini Terrazzo Naturali flooring (also from Rivoland), speckled with green and organic in pattern, it catches shifting light—contrasting the warmth of timber and the structured form of the tiles.
+‘Vintage Agate Finger Tiles’ from Rivoland are a classic contrast to the red undertones in the timbers and island bench beyond.
+The ‘Alpini Terrazzo Naturali flooring (also from Rivoland), speckled with green are a grounding, organic contrast to the very geometric space.

 bedroom 2.